xMistt/rebootpy/docs/intro.rst

 Authentication
 --------------

-The get the bot working you must use one of several :ref:`authentication methods <authentication>`.
+To get a bot running, you must use one of several :ref:`authentication methods <authentication>`.
 If you do not know which one to use, you should stick with :class:`AdvancedAuth` which is used in most examples. :class:`AdvancedAuth` requires you to enter an authorization code upon the bots initial launch.
 When the bot has successfully authenticated, it will automatically generate credentials which can be used at a later point.
 That means you can launch your bot without any extra stuff needed after its first launch.

 **How to get an authorization code:**

 #.
-Log into an epic -games account of your choice `here <https://www.epicgames.com/id/logout?redirectUrl=https%3A//www.epicgames.com/id/login%3FredirectUrl%3Dhttps%253A%252F%252Fwww.epicgames.com%252Fid%252Fapi%252Fredirect%253FclientId%253D3446cd72694c4a4485d81b77adbb2141%2526responseType%253Dcode>`_.
+Log into an Epic Games account of your choice `here <https://www.epicgames.com/id/logout?redirectUrl=https%3A//www.epicgames.com/id/login%3FredirectUrl%3Dhttps%253A%252F%252Fwww.epicgames.com%252Fid%252Fapi%252Fredirect%253FclientId%253D3446cd72694c4a4485d81b77adbb2141%2526responseType%253Dcode>`_.
 #.
 Copy the hex part from the url that shows up as showcased by the image below.

 .. image:: https://raw.githubusercontent.com/xMistt/rebootpy/main/docs/resources/images/authorization_code.png